President: Janet Webb

 Rachel began learning flute at age 12 and quickly progressed, achieving her A.Mus.A at age 16.
 After school, she studied at the Sydney Conservatorium, completing her Diploma of the State Conservatorium of Music (DSCM) in 1989.
 Since graduating, she has worked as a freelance musician, touring for Musica Viva, teaching at various schools and running her business, Sondelle, which provides fine chamber music for over 100 functions each year.
 Rachel plays flute and piccolo with Ku-Ring-Gai Philharmonic Orchestra, Manly Warringah Orchestra, has a successful teaching studio and tutors at many band camps.

-Samantha Joseph has performed in concerts in Australia, Scandinavia, Russia, the United Kingdom and Italy, and live on ABC Classic FM and ArtSound FM.
-Samantha divides her time performing regularly as flute soloist and chamber musician in and around Sydney, Canberra and Melbourne, Australia.
+Samantha Mailer (née Joseph) has performed in concerts in Australia, Scandinavia, Russia, the United Kingdom and Italy, and live on ABC Classic FM, ArtSound FM and Sydney Live 2GB 873AM.
+Samantha divides her time performing regularly as flute soloist and chamber musician.

-In addition to her love of classical music performance, Samantha equally loves exploring a wide range of styles and sounds such as folk music, traditional Gamelan Ensemble and Brazilian Choro Ensemble, and enjoys experimenting with modern works and 20th century techniques.
-Most recently, Samantha has been indulging her love for the dramatic by working closely with opera singers and exploring the great opera works for flute and soprano duets.
+In addition to her love of classical music performance, Samantha is equally comfortable exploring a wide range of styles and sounds, experimenting with modern works and 20th century techniques.

 David is a graduate of Sydney Conservatorium of Music where he studied flute under the tutelage of Alexa Still and Alison Mitchell.
 He completed his Associate of Music Diploma for Flute in his final year at high school and his Certificate of Performance for Piano the following year.